Lifeboats of the Titanic: Lifeboat regulations

-Titanic and her sister ships had been designed with the capability of carrying many more lifeboats than were actually provided, up to a total of 64.
-During the design stage, Alexander Carlisle, Harland & Wolff's chief draughtsman and general manager, submitted a plan to provide 64 lifeboats.
-He later reduced the figure to 32, and in March 1910, the decision was taken to reduce the number again to 16.
-Carlisle is believed to have left his position in dispute of this decision.
-The White Star Line preferred to maximise the amount of deck space available for the enjoyment of the passengers (and the area that was free of lifeboats was, not coincidentally, the First-Class promenade).
-The reasoning for this was explained by Archibald Campbell Holms in an article for Practical Shipbuilding published in 1918:
+Titanic and her sister ships had been designed with the capability of carrying many more lifeboats than were actually provided, up to a total of 48.
+During the design stage, Alexander Carlisle, Harland & Wolff's chief draughtsman and general manager, submitted a plan to provide 48 lifeboats, with each davit holding three boats.
+He signed off on 16 lifeboats in May 1911, before the maiden voyage of Olympic.
+At the British inquiry, when why he signed off on the number despite his reservations, Carlisle replied, "I do not know why I did.
+I am not generally soft...
+But I must say I was very soft the day I signed that."
+When further pushed on whether he explicitly said there should be three times the number of lifeboats, Carlisle responded, "No, I would not say that I did."

-The fact that Titanic carried boats for little more than half the people on board was not a deliberate oversight, but was in accordance with a deliberate policy that, when the subdivision of a vessel into watertight compartments exceeds what is considered necessary to ensure that she shall remain afloat after the worst conceivable accident, the need for lifeboats practically ceases to exist, and consequently a large number may be dispensed with.

-Holms made his comments six years after the sinking of Titanic, an indication of the persistence of the view that "every ship should be her own lifeboat".
-Sailors and shipbuilders of the time had a low opinion of the usefulness of lifeboats in an emergency, as experience showed that small wooden vessels were likely to sink in rough seas (even if properly used and not overloaded), as illustrated by and Clallam disasters, and therefore considered it more important to make a ship "unsinkable".
+Sailors and shipbuilders of the time had a low opinion of the usefulness of lifeboats in an emergency, as experience showed that small wooden vessels were likely to sink in rough seas (even if properly used and not overloaded), as illustrated by the disaster, and therefore considered it more important to make a ship as safe as possible.
 Admiral Lord Charles Beresford, who served simultaneously as a high-ranking Royal Navy officer and Member of Parliament, told the House of Commons a month after the disaster:

 Remember that on not more than one day in twelve all the year round can you lower a boat.
 With the roll of the ship the boats swing and will be smashed to smithereens against the side of the ship.
 The boats then should not be overdone ...
 It might be fairly supposed that had the Titanic floated for twelve hours all might have been saved.